 Matching gift fundraising is one of the best ways to boost your fundraising revenue while giving donors the chance to maximize their impact.
 Now that we’ve reviewed the basics and the top questions nonprofits have about matching gifts, your team is ready to start making this useful fundraising strategy work for your cause!

-- Re:Charity’s Top Matching Gift Companies.
+- Top 30+ Matching Gift Companies: Find Your Match.
 Ready to find the right matching gift software partner?
-Check out our list of the top ranking matching gift tools for nonprofits.
+Check out this list of the top ranking matching gift tools for nonprofits.

 - Double the Donation’s Matching Gift Database.
 Want to learn more about matching gift databases?
 Check out Double the Donation’s matching gift database guide to get started.

 - 12 Sample Matching Gift Letter Templates.
 Looking to encourage your donors to check their matching gift eligibility?
 These matching gift letters will help you walk donors through the process.